 Where is the Billy Goat Lager brewed?

 Our first drink on the Good Times Historic Bar tour is at the Billy Goat Tavern, where our beer drinkers enjoy the Billy Goat’s own lager.
 When I was first asked this question, it was at a table of friends with whom I deliberated.
 Some guessed the house beers, which include a dark, were courtesy of Pabst Brewing Company.
 That was our leading guess considering the similarities to the lager style of their Blue Ribbon brew and its connection to Chicago via the World’s Columbian Exposition of 1893.
-Then we thought they might be from the Berghoff, a Chicago staple who has similar house brews.
+Then we thought they might be from the Berghoff, a Chicago staple who has similar house brews (We visit the historic Berghoff on the 1893 World’s Fair Tour, by the way).
 Or we thought it might be a style of Schlitz, the only other beer on tap at the Billy Goat.

 Since these were merely guesses, I decided to ask at the bar.
 Now the bartenders here might seem a bit brusque, but they were happy to confirm that the Billy Goat Lager and Dark are Berghoff beers.
 As a bit of friend-guess-validation, our Exposition train of thought was not far off the track.
 The Berghoff family established its historic Chicago cafe after a fond reception at the Exposition.
 Originally the Berghoff family brewed in Ft.
 Wayne Indiana, but today their beers come from the Minhas Craft Brewery in Wisconsin.

 As long as you keep giving us questions, we’ll keep giving you answers!

 — Elizabeth Tieri, Chicago Detours Tour Guide